Training Program Structure

 The Internship year is a full 12 months, beginning on the first working day of July and continuing through the last working day of the following June.
 The training year is structured into three, four-month core rotations and three concurrent four-month specialty rotations (July through October, November through February, and March through June).
 Specialty rotations are one half to one full day per week.
 To ensure breadth of training, interns are expected to complete at least one core rotation with an outpatient population, and one core rotation with an inpatient population.
 They are also required to complete at least one core or specialty rotation with an adult population, and at least one core or specialty rotation with a child-adolescent population.
 Please see the section on this website marked “Rotations” for full descriptions of core and specialty rotations.

 Six positions are available; three interns are accepted into Generalist positions with an Open Emphasis, and three are accepted into Generalist positions with an emphasis in Autism Spectrum Disorders.
 Separate program numbers are used in the match for each of these emphasis areas.

 Interns with an emphasis in Autism Spectrum Disorders complete two core rotations in Autism Spectrum Disorders and complete their third rotation with either a child and adolescent or an adult inpatient population.

 Interns with an open emphasis work with the internship leadership team to determine an area of emphasis (e.g. child clinical, adult clinical, pediatric, health psychology, severe mental illness).
 Rotations are selected with this chosen emphasis in mind.

-Rotation schedules are determined during the summer prior to beginning internship taking into account each intern’s training goals.
+Rotation schedules are determined during the spring prior to beginning internship taking into account each intern’s training goals.
 Incoming interns, program leadership, and supervisors work collaboratively to determine the best combination of rotations for each intern.